Hidden Costs After Moving Into a Home

 1. Utility setup and service connection costs

 The first bills can also be misleading.
 A partial billing period may look low.
 A catch-up bill may look high.
-A previous owner’s usage may not match the new owner’s household size, work schedule, heating preferences, cooling habits, appliance use, or internet needs.
+A previous owner’s usage may not match the new owner’s household size, heating habits, cooling preferences, or appliance use.

-A buyer who built a monthly budget using only the mortgage payment may feel pressure when utility accounts begin arriving separately.
-The better approach is to estimate the full operating cost of the home before move-in, then revise the estimate after a few real bills have arrived.
+A buyer who built a budget using only the mortgage payment may feel pressure when utility accounts begin arriving separately.
+A better approach is to estimate the full operating cost of the home before move-in, then revise the estimate after a few real bills have arrived.

 2. Locks, keys, access, and basic security